 For the purchaser, the most important concern will be what rights they acquire to the digital original.
 If the object of purchase is not a tangible object, they cannot acquire ownership of it.
 The purchaser can only acquire rights of use, which must be granted individually.
 In order to obtain a position similar to ownership, the purchaser must obtain exclusive rights of use, unrestricted in time, region and content, which allows them, in turn, to transfer, create sublicenses and rent.
 In the specific case of NFTs, these rights of use can be extended to include the right to various types of use, such as a right to edit.
 If the purchaser wants to have the uniqueness of the asset guaranteed, it may also be decisive to exclude the sale of another original together with the corresponding NFT by the originator.

 Furthermore, it must be taken into account in the sale that the author can participate in any subsequent increase in value in accordance with § 32a of the copyright law.
 In this case, it would also be conceivable to allow the author to participate automatically and directly in the proceeds of sale with every additional transaction by means of smart contracts.

 Most blockchains are publicly viewable, and the participants or owners of each block are only pseudonymized and not anonymized.
 Therefore, the scope of application of the GDPR is fundamentally open to NFTs as well.
 Users should not overlook this when creating NFTs.

-Do you want to use NFTs?
+Do you want to use NFTs in Germany?
 Do you need advice on an NFT business model?
-Your contact persons for everything related to non-fungible tokens (NFTs) are
+Your contact persons for any questions related to non-fungible tokens (NFTs) are